-If your child feel he/she has been harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or principal.
-Children harrassed or bullied on the bus may report information to the Transportation Department, attention Julie Naylor at 206-236-3337.
+If your child feels harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or principal.
+Children harassed or bullied on the bus may report information to the Transportation Department, attention Julie Naylor at 206-236-3337.

 District Compliance Officer

 To report an instance of harassment, intimidation, or bullying please contact your school administrator first.
 If your concern is not completely addressed by the school administration, please contact Erin Battersby, Executive Director, at 206-230-6277, email@example.com.

 If you wish to report concerns of harassment anonymously, please leave a voicemail message at 206.230.6227.